Harold Carmichael

-Lee Harold Carmichael (born September 22, 1949) is an American former professional football player who was a wide receiver in the National Football League (NFL) for thirteen seasons with the Philadelphia Eagles (1971–1983) and one season for the Dallas Cowboys (1984).
-Carmichael was the Director of Player Development and Alumni for the Eagles from 1998 to 2014, and a Fan Engagement Liaison from 2014 to 2015, before retiring again in 2015.
+Lee Harold Carmichael (born September 22, 1949) is an American former professional football player who was a wide receiver in the National Football League (NFL) for thirteen seasons with the Philadelphia Eagles (1971–1983) and one year for the Dallas Cowboys (1984).
+He played college football for the Southern Jaguars.
+After his playing career, Carmichael was the director of player development and alumni for the Eagles from 1998 to 2014, and a fan engagement liaison from 2014 to 2015.

-Early years
+Early life

 Carmichael attended William M. Raines High School in Jacksonville, Florida, where he played the trombone in the school's band.
 He began playing quarterback on the football team.

 He walked-on at Southern University and became a tri-sport athlete.
 He used his 6'8" height to play on the basketball team as a center, and threw the javelin and discus for the track and field team.
 In football, he shifted to playing wide receiver, where he was a four-year starter, although he never led the team in receptions.
 He received All-conference honors as a senior.
 He was a teammate of Mel Blount.

 In 1989, he was inducted into the Louisiana Sports Hall of Fame.
 In 2004, he was inducted into the Florida Sports Hall of Fame.
 In 2012, he was inducted into the Southwestern Athletic Conference Hall of Fame.
 In 2018, he was inducted into the Black College Football Hall of Fame.
 In January 2020, he was elected as one of 10 seniors to the Centennial Slate for the Class of 2020 of the NFL Pro Football Hall of Fame.